ska-sa/katgpucbf/doc/xbgpu.networking.rst

 collection of heaps.

 An example of why this is necessary: a single F-Engine output heap is 0.125 MiB.
-At 7 Gbps, ~60 000 heaps are passed to python every second.
-This is a very high load on the CPU and results in the python thread not being able to keep up.
+At 7 Gbps, ~60 000 heaps are passed to Python every second.
+This is a very high load on the CPU and results in the Python thread not being able to keep up.
 A single chunk consists of a collection of 10 heaps from every antenna for a chunk size of 10x64x0.125=80MiB.
-At 7 Gbps, ~90 chunks are passed to python per second.
+At 7 Gbps, ~90 chunks are passed to Python per second.
 This is a much more manageable number of chunks for slow Python code to deal with.